The Importance of AI-Generated Sign Language in Public Events

 - Tim Scannell

 AI-generated sign-language interpretation is now appearing in public events.
-Accessibility is important — but so are clarity, linguistic accuracy, and accountability.
+Accessibility is crucial, but so are clarity, linguistic accuracy, and accountability.

-From what I observed in the PIP window, the signing still looks stiff and choppy, with unnatural transitions.
+From what I observed in the PIP window, the signing still looks stiff and choppy.
+The transitions feel unnatural.
 The clarity and linguistic accuracy need significant refinement.
-Without proper validation by Deaf communities and qualified sign-language experts, there is a real risk of misleading the wider AI industry — in India and globally — about what “sign-language AI” can reliably deliver today.
+Without proper validation by Deaf communities and qualified sign-language experts, there is a real risk of misleading the wider AI industry—both in India and globally—about what “sign-language AI” can reliably deliver today.

 This raises important questions: